Privacy Policy

 How long we keep information

-- Adult participant records: retained for up to 10 years from the date of last attendance, in line with insurance and legal limitation periods.
+- Adult participant records (including health information and attendance records): retained for up to 10 years from the date of last attendance, in line with insurance and legal limitation periods.

 - Children’s participant records: retained until the child reaches the age of 21, in line with safeguarding and legal limitation periods.

-- Financial records/transactions: retained for a minimum of 6 years in accordance with HMRC requirements.
+- Financial records and transaction information: retained for a minimum of 6 years in accordance with HMRC requirements.

 - Incident and accident reports: retained in line with the above retention periods, depending on whether the participant is an adult or child.